kubernetes/website/content/en/docs/reference/access-authn-authz/rbac.md

 ### API discovery roles {#discovery-roles}

 Default role bindings authorize unauthenticated and authenticated users to read API information that is deemed safe to be publicly accessible (including CustomResourceDefinitions).
-To disable anonymous unauthenticated access add `--anonymous-auth=false` to the API server configuration.
+To disable anonymous unauthenticated access, add `--anonymous-auth=false` to the API server configuration.

 To view the configuration of these roles via `kubectl` run: